 For Bastian Külzer, a strong network is key whether you are a student, part of the CBS Business Mentor Programme, or starting your own company in Berlin.
 He holds an MSc in Economics and Business Administration – Management of Innovation and Business Development from CBS and has worked for several start-ups within Artificial Intelligence.

 Gain insight into concrete tools and methods, which IIH Nordic made use of when successfully implementing a four-day workweek without wage cuts – a new way of working based on the digital agency’s wish to retain their employees by improving their quality of life.

 For Yotvat Rieder Aviram the road less travelled is often the most meaningful one.
 Yotvat arrived in Denmark first as a backpacker, later as an exchange student and finally as a full-time International Business student at CBS.
 What was meant to be a short adventure, turned into nine years in Denmark.
 Now, she is back in Tel Aviv but still engaged in CBS as a mentor for Master's students in the CBS Mentoring Programme.

-For many of us the summer holiday is the time we finally have time to read books.
-For that reason, CBS Alumni has asked three CBS scholars to recommend academic texts within their field.
+To many of us, the summer holiday is the season, where we finally have time to read books.
+For that reason, CBS Alumni has asked three CBS scholars to recommend summer reading which is either academic or simply just enjoyable.
 Take a look at what Head of department Helle Zinner, Professor Dan Käremann and PhD-fellow Thomas Burø recommend.